fredrikwidlund/libreactorng/README.md

 ### Data vectors

-Data vectors are static data containers reducing the need for the common use case of handling separate variables for pointers and size.
+Data vectors are generic data containers reducing the need for the common use case of handling separate variables for pointers and size.
 Data vectors also remove the need for zero-terminated strings, and help reduce strlen() runtime usage.

 #### Example